branjames117/lyriquery/README.md

 ## Usage

-Run `node app` to start the server on localhost, then visit http://localhost:{specified port} to get started.
+Run `node app` to start the server on localhost, then visit http://localhost:PORT to get started.

 This app is hosted live on Heroku [here](https://peaceful-basin-76013.herokuapp.com/).